Andrewmoore1551/handbook/lessons/full-stack-build-an-app/index.md

 this pyramid.
 We must iterate through vertical slices as we visit each function of our application.
 That is when working on each part of the system we want to include all four of these aspects in some amount.
-As we proceed through the various features we will make discoveries that will allow us to revisit each of these aspects on all of the features.
-We may also discover, through iteration, that certain features and functions may not be required, saving us a tremendous amount of time.
+As we proceed through the features we will make discoveries that will allow us to revisit each of these aspects on all the features.
+We may also discover, through iteration, that certain features and functions may elimiated, saving us a tremendous amount of time.

 > No code is easier to develop and executes more efficiently than code you never
 > have to write.